open-cluster-management-io/helm-charts/README.md

 ## Upload

-Any file edition in the `main` branch folder will trigger the workflow [chart-release.yml](./.github/workflows/chart-release.yml) to flush all the chart packages in the `charts/` folder to the [gh-pages](https://github.com/open-cluster-management-io/helm-charts/tree/gh-pages) branch, which is the source of the ocm helm charts repository served by [Netlify](https://ocm-helm-charts.netlify.app/).
+Any file changes in the `main` branch will trigger the workflow [chart-release.yml](./.github/workflows/chart-release.yml) to publish all chart packages in the `charts/` folder to the [gh-pages](https://github.com/open-cluster-management-io/helm-charts/tree/gh-pages) branch, which serves as the source for the OCM Helm charts repository hosted by [Netlify](https://ocm-helm-charts.netlify.app/).

 User requests from the main documentation site [open-cluster-management.io](https://open-cluster-management.io/) are